Diabetes - type II; Adult-onset diabetes; Diabetic - type 2 diabetes; Oral hypoglycemic - type 2 diabetes; High blood sugar - type 2 diabetes

 Insulin is a hormone produced in the pancreas by special cells, called beta cells.
 The pancreas is below and behind the stomach.
 Insulin is needed to move blood sugar (glucose) into cells.
 Inside the cells, glucose is stored and later used for energy.

 When you have type 2 diabetes, your fat, liver, and muscle cells do not respond correctly to insulin.
 This is called insulin resistance.
-As a result, blood sugar does not get into these cells to be stored for energy.
+As a result, glucose does not get into these cells to be stored for energy.

 When sugar cannot enter cells, a high level of sugar builds up in the blood.
 This is called hyperglycemia.
 The body is unable to use the glucose for energy.
 This leads to the symptoms of type 2 diabetes.